reenubijuthomas/reenubijuthomas/README.md

 # 💫 About Me:
-I am an enthusiastic software developer eager to contribute to team success through hard work, attention to detail,<br>excellent problem-solving and analytic skills.
+I am an enthusiastic software developer eager to contribute to team success through hard work, attention to detail,<br>excellent problem-solving and analytical skills.
 Motivated to learn, grow and excel in Software Development and Engineering.

 ## 🌐 Socials: